meeshkan/properties-driven-development-tutorial/ARTICLE.md

         sorted_dict[key_to_delete]
 ```

-We first create a generator `some_key` for sampling from the list of inserted keys.
-We can then use `data.draw()` to draw from the generator interactively.
-Once a key is drawn, we delete the key and verify searching for it raises `KeyError`.
+This test first uses [`sampled_from`](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.sampled_from) to create a generator  called `some_key`: when sampled, it randomly chooses one key from the list of inserted keys.
+We then use `data.draw()` to sample a key we want to delete.
+The `label` argument is added so that Hypothesis can print a good error message if it finds a failing test case.
+Once a key is drawn, we delete the key and verify that searching for it raises a `KeyError`.

-However, there's one problem in our implementation.
-The list of inserted keys may be empty.
-We need to cover for that case by ensuring the test only runs for non-empty dictionaries.
-We can do that by using `filter` in our generator:
+But there's a problem with our implementation: The list of inserted keys may be empty.
+We need to cover that case by ensuring the test only runs for non-empty dictionaries.
+We can do that by using [`filter`](https://hypothesis.readthedocs.io/en/latest/data.html#filtering) with our generator:

 ```python
 # test_sorted_dict.py